 It’s not just celebrities who can”t manage their bank balances.
 The 16th president of the USA, Abraham Lincoln filled for bankruptcy twice.
 He had a business spirit about him and borrowed money from friends and family to invest in his endeavours.
 This took around 17 years to eventually pay back.
 Lincoln was not the only president to head to the courts, his successors, The 18th President, Ulysses S. Grant, and the 25th President, William McKinley, both made similar mistakes with getting into debt.

 Singers have also had their fare share of misfortune.
 The late Michael Jackson.
 There were plenty of times when the King of pop’s fortune was reported to be in trouble.
 People often question how after his net worth was so high but does anyone remember that TV documentary which saw him quite easily spend millions in a single shopping trip?
-Some people aren’t wise when it comes to spending their money and Michael nearly lost his famous Neverland Ranch after defaulting on a loan from the Fortress Investment Group.
+Everyday Loans shares some old cautionary tales on their site by blogging about how, some people aren’t wise when it comes to spending their money and Michael nearly lost his famous Neverland Ranch after defaulting on a loan from the Fortress Investment Group.

 Another famous case was that of one hit wonder, MC Hammer.
 After the success of his song you can’t touch this MC Hammer’s career was said to be unstoppable, he was coined as being the next big thing and people predicted so much for him.
 MC Hammer must have also assumed the same and he quickly spent his earnings from his hit song and like most people, assumed more cash would be on its way.
 Unfortunately, that second hit never came, so Hammer never got paid and couldn’t afford to pay off his debts.
 In 1996 he had debts of more than $10 million.